Biomedical Data Analysis Research Laboratory (BDARL)

 Developing Quantitative Sensing Technologies to Measure the Fine Motor Skills and Evaluate the Efficacy of Therapeutic Interventions for Autistic Children

-In this study, in collaboration with the Department of Occupational Therapy, New York Tech, researchers are developing sensing technologies that can quantitatively measure the patterns of the fine motor activities that can be used to 1) improve fine motor skills and 2) evaluate the efficacy of the outcomes of the therapeutic intervention.
+In this study, in collaboration with the Department of Occupational Therapy, New York Tech, researchers are developing sensing and haptic technologies that can quantitatively measure and correct the patterns of the fine motor activities that can be used to 1) improve fine motor skills and 2) evaluate the efficacy of the outcomes of the therapeutic intervention.
 The inexpensive, non-invasive, and accessible tools, designed through this technology, can assist ASD children to improve their motor skills and help the clinician to better evaluate the efficacy of the intervention.

 EEG Biomarkers to Investigate the Effect of Vagus Nerve Stimulation (VNS) on the Brain’s Functional Activity using Vagal-Evoked Potential